wp-plugins/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 3.4.6 (2013-11-1) =
+* Enhanced: Added more hooks to debugging page for the Feed to Post add-on.
+* Fixed bug: Uninitialized loop index

 = 3.4.5 (2013-10-30) =
 * Bug Fix: Feed items were not being imported while the WPML plugin was active.